MicrosoftDocs/Viva/Viva/insights/Tutorials/solutionsv2-intro.md

 <!-- REMOVING PLAYBOOK FOR NOW.
 IT'S FULL OR "PROGRAM" AND "HABITS" AND PROCEDURES THAT DO NOT REFLECT THE NEW SIMPLER MODEL.

-## Teamwork playbook
+## Workplace Analytics solution for teamwork playbook

-The [solution for teamwork playbook](wpa-teamwork-solution-playbook.pdf) provides tips on how to best use Teamwork plans to achieve maximum benefit for your organization:
+The [solution for teamwork playbook](wpa-teamwork-solution-playbook.pdf) provides tips on how to best use Workplace Analytics Teamwork plans to achieve maximum benefit for your organization:

 [![solution for teamwork playbook.](../images/wpa/tutorials/solns-playbook-title.png)](wpa-teamwork-solution-playbook.pdf) -->